Dan Boren

 Boren announced on June 7, 2011, that he would not seek re-election to the House in 2012.
 On June 19, 2012, he announced via a news release that he has been hired as President of Corporate Development for the Chickasaw Nation, working to promote economic diversification upon completion of his term in Congress.
-In January 2020, Boren began his role as president and Chief Banking Officer of First United Bank, but returned to the Chickasaw Nation as Secretary of Commerce in May 2022.
+In January 2020, Boren began his role as president and Chief Banking Officer of First United Bank, but returned to the Chickasaw Nation as Secretary of Commerce on May 9, 2022, succeeding Bill Lance.
 In June 2022, he was appointed to First United Bank's board of directors.

 Early life, family, education and career

-Boren was born in Shawnee, Oklahoma, the son of Janna Lou (née Little) and David Lyle Boren, former University of Oklahoma President and former Governor of Oklahoma and U.S. Senator.
+Boren was born in Shawnee, Oklahoma, the son of Janna Lou (née Little) and state representative David Boren.

-His paternal grandfather, Lyle Boren, served in the U.S. Congress, representing southeastern Oklahoma (Oklahoma's 4th congressional district) from 1937 to 1947.
+His father would go on to serve as Governor of Oklahoma, as a U.S. Senator, and as president of the University of Oklahoma.
+His paternal grandfather, Lyle Boren, served in the U.S. House of Representatives, representing southeastern Oklahoma (Oklahoma's 4th congressional district) from 1937 to 1947.
 His maternal grandfather, Reuel Little helped found the American Party to support the 1968 presidential campaign of George Wallace.
 His first cousin, Janna Little Ryan, is married to former Speaker of the United States House of Representatives Paul Ryan (R-WI), who was nominated for vice president at the 2012 Republican National Convention to be the running mate of Mitt Romney.

 Boren was a page in the US Senate in 1989.
 In 1997, he received a B.S. from Texas Christian University (TCU) in Fort Worth.
 He obtained an MBA from the University of Oklahoma in 2001.
 He was a member of Kappa Sigma fraternity.

 At the start of his career, Boren served on the staff of Congressman Wes Watkins, worked as an education administrator and bank teller, and was a member of the staff of the Oklahoma Corporation Commission for Denise Bode.